Kanye West, Kim Kardashian’s Meeting With Jay Z And Beyonce ‘Awkward,’ Source Reports

-Kanye West and Jay Z are trying to put their feud behind themselves and move on, but things may not ever be the same between the mega rappers ever again.
+Kanye West and Jay Z are trying to put their feud behind themselves and move on, but things may not ever be the same between the mega-rappers ever again.

 At least, that’s what an unnamed source for Hollywood Life is reporting.
 On Friday evening, Kim Kardashian and Kanye were reportedly seen at Jay Z and Beyoncé’s Holmby Hills home, where the couples allegedly had an “awkward” encounter.